-The purpose of a concurrent review will be to allow for the examination of requested services prior to providing an authorization.
-This examination will include ensuring the requested service, number of units of service, and the duration of the service meets criteria for medical necessity.
-Concurrent reviews will typically be conducted on requests for inpatient services.
+The purpose of a concurrent review is to allow for the examination of requested services prior to providing an authorization.
+This examination ensures that the requested service, number of units of service, and the duration of the service meets criteria for medical necessity.

+Concurrent reviews are typically conducted on requests for inpatient services.